 Secure Easily Misplaced Items

-Whether it’s the kitchen, bathroom or office, Velcro can help you to keep organised.
+Whether it’s the kitchen, bathroom or office, Velcro can help you to keep organized.
 By placing Velcro onto walls or into your cupboards or drawers, you can create clever storage systems that ensure that you know where everything is.
-We particularly like the idea of creating your own bespoke storage system within your drawers so that you can better store make up, stationery, toiletries, jewellery or all that stuff you keep hidden away in your junk drawer.
-Getting organised doesn’t have to stay in the home or office, however.
+We particularly like the idea of creating your own bespoke storage system within your drawers so that you can better store makeup, stationery, toiletries, jewelry or all that stuff you keep hidden away in your junk drawer.
+Getting organized doesn’t have to stay in home or office, however.
 How about using Velcro in your car boot to stop things from sliding around?
 It’s a great way to fix important things like a torch or first aid kit in place to stop any damage from occurring and to make sure you know exactly where things are.

 Everyone’s on their phones or tablets these days.
 They’ve become primary devices for watching things for many people.
-But their convenience is limited because they’re not designed to stand alone and instead need to be held, which can be uncomfortable and awkward.
+But their convenience has limits because they’re not designed to stand alone and instead need to be held, which can be uncomfortable and awkward.
 So why not use Velcro to mount them onto walls or a stand?
-It’s a quick and easy solution that’ll maximise your viewing pleasure.
+It’s a quick and easy solution that’ll maximize your viewing pleasure.

 It’s certainly the time of year for knitwear.
 But when you’re wearing jumpers or cardigans often, it’s inevitable that they’ll start to pill.
 And no one likes the way those bobbles look!
 There are several ways to de-pill your sweaters, though, and Velcro is a great method.
 Simply wrap a strip of the hook side around your hand and lightly run it over the bobbles.
 It should pick them all up and leave your jumper looking smooth and new.

 Small areas and rooms need clever solutions if you’re to really get the most out of the available space.
 Velcro is a great solution for doing this.
-It can help you utilise empty wall space, create better storage in cupboards and optimise areas you hadn’t even considered as somewhere to store things.
+It can help you utilize empty wall space, create better storage in cupboards and optimize areas you hadn’t even considered as somewhere to store things.

-Velcro can be used to easily organise all of your tools on your shed walls to create a tidier gardening environment.
-It can also be used to create durable plant ties.
+Velcro can be used to easily organize all of your tools on your shed walls to create a tidier gardening environment.
+Also used to create durable plant ties.
 The great advantage of using Velcro as plant ties is that it removes the need for tying or twisting, making it a gentler option for plants.
 It’s also still incredibly strong and can be used again and again and again.

 Got plants, ornaments or decorations that you’d really like to keep your pets (cats) from knocking over?
-Velcro has got you covered.
+Velcro will have you .
 If you attach some Velcro to the bottom of your pot or ornament and then attach another piece to the shelf or table, it will hold your items firmly in place so no paws or bushy tails can accidentally (or purposefully) knock them to the floor.